importvince/etch-a-sketch/README.md

 ## Acknowledgments

-Thank you to my girldfriend for inspiring me to pick this skill back up.
+Thank you to my girlfriend for inspiring me to pick this skill back up.